truongducvien/study-ExpressJS-MongoDB-Typescript/Readme.md

 1. CRUD
 2. Encrypt password before saving to DB with Bcrypt
 3. Authentication & authorization with JWT
+4. Authentication with Google through OAuth 2.0 (Using Passport JS)

 ### Step to run the server: